 Proactive engagement with data requires businesses to shift from reactive to anticipatory service strategies.
 Put simply, they need to use data to foresee potential issues and provide solutions before they even become problems.

-Instead of waiting for customers to reach out with issues, proactive support teams analyze customer data and identify potential problems.
+Instead of waiting for customers to report issues, proactive support teams analyze customer data to identify potential problems.
 They can anticipate problems based on past purchase history, website behavior, product usage data, or common pain points for similar customers.

 For instance, a smart home technology provider can analyze device performance data.
 When they detect early signs of malfunction, they can proactively contact customers with troubleshooting tips or scheduled maintenance.

-Another example could be a customer who just bought a new printer.
-The data shows that the customer tried registering and setting up the device but could not finalize it.
+Another example is a customer who just purchased a new printer.
+The data shows that the customer attempted to register and set up the device but was unable to complete the process.
 A proactive agent might reach out with a link to a helpful setup guide or video tutorial or offer to troubleshoot any initial connection issues.

 This prevents unwanted disruptions and minimizes customer frustration.
 The result?
 Enhanced customer satisfaction.